Libreh/Rulebook/README.md

   "ruleSchema": "%rule_number%. %rule_title%\n%rule_description%\n",
   // Displayed at the last page
   "finalPage": "By closing the rulebook <bold>%player:name%</bold> you hereby agree to <underline>all the rules</underline>",
-  // Messages for when players are kicked "kickMessages": {
+  // Messages for when a player is kicked "kickMessages": {
-    // When the player didn't accept
-    "didntAccept": "<red>You didn't accept the rules</red>",
-    // When the player didn't visit all pages "didntRead": "<red>You didn't read all the rules!</red>",
+    // Player hasn't visited all pages
+    "didntRead": "<red>You didn't read all the rules!</red>",
-    // When said player's rules are updated "updatedRules": "<yellow>Rules updated, please reconnect</yellow>" },
+    // Player's rules have been updated
+    "updatedRules": "<yellow>Rules updated, please reconnect</yellow>"
+  },
   // All the different rules, each with a title and description